Construction Specifications 101

 • CCA 53 – Trade Contractors Guide and Checklist to Construction Contracts

-Who should attend?
-Anyone who is involved with the Shop Drawing Process: Managers, Project Managers, Project Coordinators, Superintendents, Procurement, and Quality Control of all levels will benefit from the workshop.
+Anyone who is involved with the Shop Drawing Process: Managers, Project Managers, Project Coordinators, Superintendents, Procurement, Quality Control of all levels will benefit from the workshop.

 Duration – 1/2 Day – 4 Hours